-In July 2019, Coram was commissioned by the local authorities London Borough of Harrow and the City of London to deliver the services of a Regional Adoption Agency (RAA) Coram Ambitious for Adoption.
+In July 2019, Coram was commissioned by the local authorities, London Borough of Harrow and the City of London to deliver the services of a Regional Adoption Agency (RAA) Coram Ambitious for Adoption.

-The Coram Ambitious for Adoption RAA is made up of nine participating local authorities including Harrow, Bromley, City of London, Hillingdon, Redbridge, Waltham Forest and the Royal Borough of Kensington & Chelsea, Westminster City Council and Slough Borough Council.
-Coram staff provide management of the RAA, family finding and local level post adoption support services.

-Participating authorities to Coram Ambitious for Adoption RAA have delegated some of their responsibilities for adoption services to the regional agency.
+The Coram Ambitious for Adoption RAA is made up of nine participating local authorities including the London Boroughs of Bromley, Harrow, Hillingdon, Redbridge, Waltham Forest; The Royal Borough of Kensington & Chelsea; Westminster City Council, the City of London Corporation and Slough Borough Council.
+Participating authorities to Coram Ambitious for Adoption RAA have delegated some of their responsibilities for adoption services to the regional adoption agency.

-In summary, the services commissioned to meet the objectives of a regional adoption agency are as follows:
+In summary, the services commissioned to meet the objectives of a regional adoption agency are: